ritobias/cayley_hamilton/README.md

 - only the matrix polynomial,
 - the matrix polynomial and its derivative in a given direction,
-- the matrix polynomial and all its derivatives.
+- the matrix polynomial and all its derivatives. cointains two further subroutines:
+- get_r_k computes and returns the Cayley-Hamilton decomposition coefficents for the matrix polynomial and of its derivatives
+- get_r_dr computes and returns the Cayley-Hamilton decomposition coefficients of the matrix polynomial and the derivatives of these coefficients

 See comments in the header file for more details.